--CATS SLEEP ANYWHERE:

 A green fire glared in her vivid eye;

-And all the Toms, though never so bold,
+And all the Toms, though never so

 Quailed at the marital Marigold.